 - Most fatalities fell in the 30 to 39 age group.
 The second highest was 50 to 59.

 - More motorcycle fatalities occur in multiple-vehicle crashes than single-vehicle crashes.
 When more vehicles are involved, the force and weight of the collision are greater.
 This leads to collisions that are far deadlier in nature.

-- Bike wrecks are most likely to occur between the hours of 9 PM and 6 AM.
+- Motorcycle wrecks are most likely to occur between the hours of 9 p.m. and 6 a.m.